jorgegorka/svelte-router/README.md

 The info about the current route will be received as a prop so you need to define _currentRoute_ and export it.

-CurrentRoute has two props: An object with the named params named **namedParams** and an object with the query params named **queryParams**.
+CurrentRoute has two props: An object with the named params called **namedParams** and an object with the query params called **queryParams**.
 Route is smart enough to expose the named params in the route component where they will be rendered.

 Example: